Jim was an employee at a sales company who had joined recently. He behaved normally with everyone and no one could ever label him as ‘arrogant’.

-After a couple months, to everyone’s surprise, he started behaving very arrogantly.
+After a couple of months, to everyone’s surprise, he started behaving very arrogantly.
 His arrogance was primarily directed toward his juniors whom he used to treat very kindly before.

 If you’re an arrogant person then following are the possible reasons that may be causing your arrogance…

 In many cases, a person becomes arrogant when he makes the kind of achievements that his peers fail to make.
 Doing something extraordinary that no one else could do gives a tremendous boost to our self-worth and when we find that others haven’t accomplished nearly as much, we tend to look down at them.